Humayun-nisar/hacker-news/README.md

 # hacker-news
-Scrapes data from hacker news and presents a quick feed based on highest scored reads
+Scrapes data from hacker news and presents a quick feed based on highest-scored reads